NoaHimesaka1873/blend-docs/guides/Container Management Guide/index.md

 ![blend-logs](./blend-logs.png)

-Once the logs go away, you should see something like this (image provided by SvGaming):
+Once the logs go away, you should see something like this:

 ![blend-manager](./blend_manager.png)
 <div class="gap"></div>